iloveitaly/github-overlord/README.md

 GitHub Overlord is a Python script that automatically merges Dependabot PRs in public repositories that have passed CI checks.

+This simple project has also given me the chance to iterate on my nixpacks github actions project.

 ## Installation